tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/访问管理/自定义域名_intl_en.md

 rule.status = .enabled;
 rule.name = "www.baidu.com";

 // Replace the existing configuration.
-If CNAME/TXT is specified as a valid value, the new configuration won’t be delivered until forced verification of the endpoint ownership rule.replace = .txt;
+If CNAME/TXT is specified as a valid value, the new configuration won’t be delivered until verification of endpoint ownership is complete rule.replace = .txt;
 rule.type = .rest;

-// An array of rule descriptions config.rules = [rule];
+// Array of rule descriptions
+config.rules = [rule];

 // Endpoint configuration rule